danail-branekov/connection-reset-case/README.md

 * Hope level: 0
 * Desperation level: 1

-## 20180820: Okay, lets try to understand what it going on
+## 20180820: Okay, let's try to understand what it going on
-As mentioned above, we had not changed the process execution flow for long so it was time to roll up our sleeves and meet the monsters who dwell in runc.
+As mentioned above, we had not changed the process execution flow for long, so it was time to roll up our sleeves and meet the monsters who dwell in runc.
 It turned out that the string `init-p` is actually the [name of the parent pipe](https://github.com/opencontainers/runc/blob/46def4cc4cb7bae86d8c80cedd43e96708218f0a/libcontainer/utils/utils_unix.go#L67) (hence `-p`) of pipe pairs that are used by parent processes to talk to their children and vice versa.
 The error message suggests that there is a parent process getting messages from its child over a _parent_ pipe and occasionally a `connection reset` error occurs while doing so.
 Indeed, when `runc` executes a new process in the container, it sets up a pipes pair and uses it to talk to the child process.

 Wait a minute, `runc` starting a new process in the container does make lots of sense, but why would it want to talk to it?
 Why wouldn't `runc` just start a process and just let it be itself and do its processy things?
-Well, if you have already read the [DIY containers tutorial](https://github.com/georgethebeatle/diycontainers), you already know that processes in a container run in their own namespace (or set of [Linux namespaces](http://man7.org/linux/man-pages/man7/namespaces.7.html), if you want to be technically precise) that has been created when the container is initially created.
+Well, if you have already read the [DIY containers tutorial](https://github.com/georgethebeatle/diycontainers), you already know that processes in a container run in their own namespace (or set of [Linux namespaces](http://man7.org/linux/man-pages/man7/namespaces.7.html), if you want to be technically precise) that has been created when the container was initially created.
 Therefore when executing a process in the container we want the new process to run in exactly that namespace.

 Unfortunately, running processes in a given namespace in Linux is not _that_ trivial:
 * First, `runc` needs to [clone](http://man7.org/linux/man-pages/man2/clone.2.html) into a new process which would eventually execute the binary of the process we want to run in the container